benkeen/generatedata/scripts/NPM-PACKAGE.md

 At this point we should be able to create this without too much fuss.
 We'll probably need to construct is in _plugins or one of the build steps... maybe there'd be a runtime option, but maybe not.
 I kinda like the generated files - they're easy to read & haven't caused any fuss.

+At this point remove/update the JSON schemas defined in the Data Type's config.ts files.
+That was a leftover from v3 of generate data and isn't used.
+But keep in mind we'll want a runtime validation of the schema for non-TS usages of the npm package.